MattCza/RestAssured-reqres-testing/README.md

 ✔️ Confirms that the deletion was successful (**200 OK**).
 ✔️ Updates `lastUserID` to ensure test consistency.

+### 📊 Posting Users from Excel
+✔️ Reads user data from an Excel file.
+✔️ Dynamically generates unique user IDs.
+✔️ Posts users to the API using data-driven testing.

+### 🧹 Cleaning Up Imported Data
+✔️ Deletes all users that were **imported from the Excel file** to maintain data consistency.
+✔️ Ensures that the test environment remains clean after execution.

 ---
 ## 🔍 JSON Schema Validation
 To ensure API responses follow the expected format, JSON Schema validation is implemented using matchesJsonSchemaInClasspath().